 In Boston, things were especially bad.
 Britain had already sent two groups of soldiers to the city.
 They were not welcome there.
 These soldiers could search people’s homes and businesses at will.
 They even lived in many public buildings.
 Many soldiers also took part-time jobs in the city.
 This angered Bostonians who had a hard time finding work.

-The tension boiled over in March 1770.
-On March 5, a British soldier entered a Boston pub looking for work.
+The tension boiled over in 1770.
+On March 5 of that year, a British soldier entered a Boston pub looking for work.
 There, he found a group of angry sailors.
 One of them was Attucks.

 That evening, Attucks’s group grew.
 They approached a guard in front of the Boston customs house.
 They mocked him, throwing sticks and snowballs.
 Soon, more British soldiers came to help the guard.
 More Bostonians also joined the group.
 Finally, the soldiers began shooting into the crowd.